1 Holiday(s) found

 Lamayuru significance stems from the fact that it is the oldest surviving monastery of Ladakh.
 It was founded by Naropa, a Buddhist scholar from Nalanda University who came looking for his guru Tilopa, a master of Tantra.
 After a twelve year stint with his guru, Naropa established this monastery in the 11th century.
 He scripted the famous treatise, The Six Yogas of Naropa.
 Among Naropaâs followers was Marpa, who is regarded as one of the founders of the Kagyu order.

 Surface - Lamayuru is on the main Srinagar-Leh highway.
 Open through the year, Lamayuru can be reached from either side.
-It is located 130 kilometers (null miles) west of Leh, and most travelers do a day trip to Lamayuru from Leh.
+It is located 130 kilometers ( miles) west of Leh, and most travelers do a day trip to Lamayuru from Leh.
 Transport is easily available.

-Train - Udhampur, around 500 kilometers (null miles) approximately, is the closest broad gauge railway station that connects with the rest of India.
+Train - Udhampur, around 500 kilometers ( miles) approximately, is the closest broad gauge railway station that connects with the rest of India.
 Although Srinagar has a railway station, it operates only in the Kashmir Valley.

 Air - Lehâs Kushok Bakula Rimpochee airport is the only commercial airbase in the Ladakh region.
-Around 130 kilometers (null miles) from Lamayuru, the airport is serviced by Air India, Kingfisher and Jet Airways.
+Around 130 kilometers ( miles) from Lamayuru, the airport is serviced by Air India, Kingfisher and Jet Airways.
 Delhi, Srinagar and Mumbai enjoy good connectivity.
 Although the flight services are regular, unpredictable weather conditions during winters can result in delayed and cancelled flights.